If There Be Thorns (film): Plot

 At Cindy's dance recital, Cathy sees Corrine in the audience and falls off the stage in shock, injuring her leg so severely that she is no longer able to dance.
 Jory's paternal grandmother, Marisha, comes for a visit upon hearing about Cathy's accident.
 However, she has learned about Chris and Cathy's true relationship and threatens to turn them in to the police for incest, wishing to take Jory into her own custody.
 Cathy is put on edge and argues with her, but Marisha insists that Jory's current living situation is unhealthy for him and points out how "nuts" Bart is.
 Bart, overhearing this, storms out of the house with Cathy chasing after him.
 He runs to John Amos, who tells him that if he cannot deal with the sins and hypocrisy of his family, then he should not be with Corrine either.
 John Amos tells him that she is a sinner just like his parents, due to her committing incest with her half-uncle, who was Cathy and Chris's father.
 Cathy goes to Corrine's mansion to find Bart, and finds a portrait of her siblings and herself.
 She confronts Corrine about involving herself in her children's lives and orders her to leave her family alone.
 Corrine pleads for forgiveness, but Cathy rejects her and blames her for ruining the life she and Chris worked so hard to build and maintain.
-Corrine asks Cathy if she truly does love Chris, which Cathy confirms and blames Corrine for.
+Corrine asks Cathy if she truly does love Chris, which Cathy confirms and for which she blames Corrine.

 During this, John Amos comes into the room, knocks both women out and forces Bart to lock them in the barn.
 Corrine wakes up, at which John Amos reveals his disgust over the family for their incestuous bloodline and his plan to burn them alive and finally end the "family's cycle of abomination".
 Bart, however, intervenes to save his family and soon runs off to get Chris.
 John Amos sets the barn on fire just as Chris and Bart arrive to rescue Cathy and Corrine.
 Believing that they are about to die, Corrine professes her love for her children, and Cathy embraces her, confirming her forgiveness.
 Chris rescues Cathy as Bart tries to save Corrine, but John Amos attempts to attack him.
 Corrine manages to stab him with an arrow which gives Bart enough time to escape, but she is unable to do likewise and burns to death alongside Amos.
 Realizing how much he loves his parents despite their history, Jory decides to remain with them and threatens his grandmother Marisha that he will never forgive her if she reports Cathy and Chris.